MoonsideGames/bonk-docs/content/api/IShape2D.md

 An *IShape2D* is an interface that, when implemented, allows for spatial hashing and the computation of Minkowski Differences.

-Your *IShape2D* types should be structs for memory efficiency purposes.
+Your *IShape2D* implementations should be structs for memory efficiency purposes.

 ## Methods